centic9/poi-on-android/README.md

 ##### Supported Android versions

-The sample project uses API level 26, which maps to Android 8.0.
-Higher versions should work as well, older ones might not be supported any more.
+The sample project uses minimum SDK version 26, which maps to Android 8.0.
+Higher versions should work as well, older ones are likely not supported any more.

 ##### Dependencies

-Note: The dependencies of Apache POI are not included in the shading to keep it's size at bay.
-If you use code areas which require commons-codec, commons-collections4 or any of the other dependencies, you will need to define them in your Android application in addition to the poishadow-all.jar file dependency.
+Note: Some dependencies of Apache POI are not included in the shading to keep it's size at bay.
+If you use code areas which require commons-codec, commons-collections4 or any of the other dependencies, you may need to add them in your Android application in addition to the poishadow-all.jar file dependency.

 ##### Use a pre-built jar